bofm/sublime-a-file-icon/README.md

 ### Package Control

-The easiest way to install is using [Package Control][pc], where it's listed as `File Icons Extended`.
+The easiest way to install is using [Package Control][downloads], where it's listed as `File Icons Extended`.

 1. Open `Command Palette` using menu item `Tools → Command Palette...`
 2. Choose `Package Control: Install Package`